nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Deletes multiple patients records at the specified INDEX.
 * The INDEX refers to the index number shown in the displayed patient list.
-* INDEX must be a positive integer 1, 2, 3, …
+* INDEX must be a positive whole number 1, 2, 3, …
 * The order of the INDEX does not need to be sequential or follow a specific numerical pattern.

 Examples: